 Halogen lights are incandescent, but unlike traditional incandescent light bulbs, they contain halogen gas rather than argon gas.
 Both have a tungsten filament within the bulb that generates light when an electric current passes through.

-LEDs are much brighter than their halogen counterparts and on the plus side, last longer.
-LEDs produce light when electric current passes through the diode.
+LEDs are much brighter than their halogen counterparts and, on the plus side, last longer.
+LEDs produce light when an electric current passes through the diode.

 High-intensity discharge (HID) headlights comprise two electrodes within a glass enclosure.
 They’re also known as “xenon” lights after the type of gas filling them.
 HIDs produce more light than their halogen counterparts while providing more energy efficiency.
 HID headlight colors range from yellow to indigo, a shade between violet and blue.
 However, some states prohibit headlight colors other than white or yellow.